coin-or/GAMSlinks/README.md

  1. Install a GAMS system, if you do not have one.
  2. Install solvers.
  3. Call configure, make, and make install.
- 4. Install the GAMS/COIN-OR links in your GAMS system by calling make gams-install.
+ 4. Install the GAMS/COIN-OR links in your GAMS system by calling `make gams-install`.

 ### 1. Installation of a GAMS system